fchaillie/Web_Scraping_News_Articles/README.md

-## Get the News from the OKX Site for the chosen dates by running scripts from Docker
+## Getting the news articles from the crypto exchange site OKX between the chosen dates with scripts downloaded from Docker

-### Summary: I decided to put all the files needed for this task on Github.
-It is a good solution for versioning and for working together with other colleagues on this project.
-In order to avoid problems that would arise with installing the files on different operating systems or on a remote server, it is good to package the files with Docker.
+### Summary: I made all the files available from Docker In order to avoid problems that would arise with installing the files on different operating systems or on a remote server, it is good to package the files with Docker.

 #### Steps to get the news on your computer: